 The Model 425 Channel Electron Multiplier is a windowless, solar blind detector for operation in the 1 to 180 nanometer region.
 It is encased in a vacuum tight housing for vacuum operation.
-The Model 425 is ideal for measurements in the Extreme and Vacuum UV (EUV and VUV) where the solar blind feature eliminates potential interference from long wavelength ultraviolet and visible light.
-It may be operated in pulse-counting mode or DC.
+The Model 425 is ideal for measurements in the Extreme and Vacuum UV (EUV and VUV) where high gain is advantageous and the solar blind feature eliminates interference from long wavelength ultraviolet and visible light.
+It may be perpared for pulse-counting or DC operation.
 The CEM is also available with coatings like Cesium Iodide or Magnesium Fluoride to enhance response in different energy regions.

 The Model 425 vacuum housing fits directly to the exit slit of your McPherson monochromator or alternately, without housing can be installed directly inside some McPherson vacuum sample chambers.
 Vacuum feed through for 3,000 VDC and for signal output are provided.

-The CEM will be permanently damaged if operated at vacuum pressures exceeding 1 x 10^5 torr.
-Interlocking the vacuum gage system to the detectors HV supply is strongly recommended.
+The CEM will be permanently damaged if operated at vacuum pressures exceeding 10e-5 Torr.
+Interlocking the vacuum gage system to the detectors HV supply is recommended.

 Abstract: This paper is a report on our effort to use reflectance measurements of a set of amorphous silicon (a-Si) and uranium (U) multilayer mirrors with an uranium oxide overcoat to obtain the optical constants of a-Si and uranium.
 The optical constants of U, its oxides, and Si, whether crystalline or amorphous, at 30.4 and 58.4 nm in the extreme ultraviolet (EUV) are a source of uncertainty in the design of multilayer optics.
 Measured reflectances of multilayer mirror coatings do not agree with calculated reflectances using existing optical constants at all wavelengths.
 We have calculated the magnitude and the direction of the shift in the optical constants of U and a-Si from reflectivity measurements of DC magnetron sputtered a-Si/U multilayers at 30.4 and 58.4 nm.
 The reflectivity of the multilayers were measured using a UV hollow cathode plasma light source, a 1 meter VUV monochromator, a back-thinned CCD camera, and a channeltron detector.
 These reflectance measurements were verified by measurements made at LBNL.
 The reflectances of the multilayer coatings were measured at 14.5 degrees from normal to the mirror surface.
 The optical constants were calculated using IMD which uses CURVEFIT to fit the optical constants to reflectivity measurements of a range of multilayer mirrors that varied over a span of 150 - 25.0 nm bilayer thickness.
 The effects of surface oxide and roughness, interdiffusion, and interfacial roughness were numerically subtracted in fitting the optical constants.
 The (delta) , (beta) determined at 30.4 nm does not well match the values of c-Si published in the literature (HBOC1), but do approach those of a-Si as reported in literature (HBOC).
 The difference in the optical constants of c-Si and a-Si are larger than can be attributed to differences in density.
 Why the optical constants of these two materials vary at 30.4 remains an open question.